Bharath-hck/DotNetDocuments/CSharpClasses/CSharpClasses.md

  ### Class inheritance

  Classes fully support `inheritance`, a fundamental characteristic of object-oriented programming.
-When you create a class, you can inherit from any other class that is not defined as `sealed`, and other classes can inherit from your class and `override` class `virtual` methods.
-Furthermore, you can implement one or more interfaces.
+When you create a class, you can inherit from any other class and other classes can inherit from your class and `override` class `virtual` methods.

 ```cs
 public class Manager : Employee